emidombek/darkwood/README.md

    **closePopupHandler()**

    - This function is called to close a popup by setting the display property of `popupContainer` to `none`.
-It also calls the `resumeGame()` function to resume the game when the popup is closed.
+Sets flag `isPaused` flag to true.

    **openPopup2()**